QuantEcon/lecture-source-py/source/rst/perm_income.rst

     \end{aligned}

-Thus income is iid and debt and consumption are both Gaussian random walks
+Thus income is IID and debt and consumption are both Gaussian random walks

 Defining assets as :math:`-b_t`, we see that assets are just the cumulative sum of unanticipated incomes prior to the present date